California is attracting big-budget feature shoots again, reeled in by the state’s rebooted tax credit programme.

 California has also lured several more big-budget projects, including The Walt Disney Company’s Captain Marvel, which was expected to make qualified expenditures of $118.6m and receive a credit of $20.8m, and Paramount’s Transformers spin-off Bumblebee.
 The latter posted $102.5m in qualified expenditures and a credit of $22.4m, the largest awarded under the programme so far.
-Further recipients include 20th Century Fox’s action drama initially known as Ford v Ferrari, which is expected to spend $78m in the state to secure a credit of nearly $17m, and Paramount’s Coming 2 America, which is on track to spend $64.6m and receive a credit of almost $13m.
+Further recipients include 20th Century Fox’s action drama Ford v Ferrari, which is expected to have spent $78m in the state, and secure a credit of nearly $17m, and Paramount’s Coming 2 America, which is on track to spend $64.6m and receive a credit of almost $13m.

 In 2017, California hosted half of all the scripted series produced by US studios, according to a FilmLA report.
 Recent TV productions to shoot in the state include HBO’s Sharp Objects, Ballers and the second season of Westworld, Paramount Network’s Heathers, Scott Free’s Strange Angel and The Mark Gordon Company’s The Rookie.

-Series to have recently relocated to California include NBC’s Timeless, which moved from Vancouver and is set to receive a $10m credit from a qualified spend of $40m, and Amazon Studios’ Sneaky Pete that transferred from New York and was conditionally approved for $9.2m in credits on a qualified spend of $53m.
+Series to have recently relocated to California include NBC’s Timeless, which moved from Vancouver and is set to receive a $10m credit from a qualified spend of $40m, and Amazon Studios’ Sneaky Pete, transferring from New York and conditionally approved for $9.2m in credits on a qualified spend of $53m.

-While the 2.0 programme has gone some way to stemming the tide of runaway production, California still struggles to attract the biggest budget projects: according to a FilmLA report only 12 of the top 100 North American theatrical releases in 2016 were shot in California, compared to 14 in 2015 and 21 in 2014.
+While the 2.0 programme has gone some way to stemming the tide of runaway production, California still struggles to attract the biggest budget projects: according to a FilmLA report, only 10 of the top 100 North American theatrical releases in 2017 were shot in California, compared with 12 in 2016 and 14 in 2015.

-At least two major productions — Quentin Tarantino’s Once Upon A Time In Hollywood, produced by Heyday Films for Sony, and Paramount’s Island Plaza project — are due to shoot soon, but in its 2017 progress report the California Film Commission noted that the 2.0 programme’s “relatively modest number of large-budget applicants is likely due to the credit cap and the availability of more generous tax credits out of state.”
+At least two major productions — Quentin Tarantino’s Once Upon A Time In Hollywood, produced by Heyday Films for Sony, and Paramount’s Top Gun: Maverick — were both filming as of November, but in its 2017 progress report, the California Film Commission noted that the 2.0 programme’s “relatively modest number of large-budget applicants is likely due to the credit cap and the availability of more generous tax credits out of state”.

-California’s visual effects industry also suffers because of competition from other states and countries offering generous VFX incentives.
-The state also secured only a meagre share of major animation work because the 2.0 programme does not cover the form (other than stop-motion).
+California’s visual-effects industry also suffers because of competition from other states and countries offering generous VFX incentives.
+And the state secured a meagre share of major animation work because the 2.0 programme does not cover animation (other than stop-motion).